RustEnthusiast/nstd/README.md

 # Language support
 This library can be accessed from any language that supports calling C code.
-As of now this will need to be done manually as there are no official wrappers for the API, however somewhere around version 0.11, the plan is to start adding official wrappers so developers from other languages can easily use the API.
+As of now this will need to be done manually as there are no official wrappers for the API, however when the API becomes more stable, the plan is to start adding official wrappers so developers from other languages can easily use the API.

 # Safety
 *Please note that these safety notes (as well as the framework as a whole) are a work in progress.*